massive-com/client-js/README.md

 ## Using the client

 After creating the client, making calls to the Massive API is easy.
-For example, here's how to get aggregates (bars):
+For example, here's a complete example on how to get aggregates (bars):

 ```javascript
 import { restClient } from '@massive.com/client-js';